Looking for a local, pick-your-own farm in Toledo area of Ohio? Scroll down this page and you will see the U-Pick farms in Toledo area of Ohio,

 Johnston Fruit Farms - apples, blueberries, pumpkins, raspberries

-(Autumn, red), raspberries (black), strawberries, Honey from hives on the
+(Autumn, red), raspberries (black), peaches, Honey from hives on the

 farm, Fresh eggs, Cider mill (fresh apple cider made on the premises),